cauliyang/tools-compare/Readme.md

 # 1. Project Description

-The project aim to compare the performnace for several kinds of tools used to dectect alternative splicing.
+The project aim to compare the performance for several kinds of tools used to dectect alternative splicing.
 The  tools are shown below:

 ## 2. Program Plan